How To Select and Store Potatoes with Variety Chart

 Selecting Potatoes

 Choose clean, dry, firm potatoes with no bruises or green spots.
 If you do happen to get any green patches, sprouts or black patches, remove them before cooking.
+The green part is toxic – be sure to get it all.
 The rest of the potato is fine to eat.

 Handle potatoes gently.
 They may look tough, but potatoes bruise easily and those bruises turn to dark patches.